gateszeng/codepath-ios-w03-yelp/README.md

 Describe any challenges encountered while building the app.
 I faced a compiler error that said "Class 'BusinessCell' has no initializers".
 I had never faced this compiler error before and it took me a while to figure out that the business object that we created must be force unwrapped.
+Additionally, there was an inconsistancy between the video and this version of iOS, since we did not need to implement 'preferredMaxLayoutWidth' and 'layoutSubviews' anymore.

 ## License